 Although the life of a collegiate student-athlete is demanding, it’s rewarding and an experience like no other.
 Some days are good, and some are tiring, but when you look back, you will be so thankful for the time you spent and the memories you made with your team.
 Here is my life as a collegiate basketball player.

-My day typically starts around 5:20 am— after a few snoozes of course— as I wake up and prepare for my morning workouts.
-After getting dressed and going to the bathroom, I walk across the street to Patten Gymnasium, the home of my team while the 110 million dollar renovation for our arena is being completed.
-I head straight to the locker room, grabbing a few snacks— typically a string cheese, clementine, and granola bar— for breakfast before changing into my workout clothes.
+My day typically starts around 5:20 am— after a few snoozes, of course— as I wake up and prepare for my morning workouts.
+After getting dressed and going to the bathroom, I walk across the street to Patten Gymnasium, the home of my team.
+While the 110 million dollar renovation for our arena is being completed, I head straight to the locker room and grab a few snacks— typically a string cheese, clementine, and granola bar— for breakfast before changing into my workout clothes.
 Some of my teammates greet me as they walk in, while others still seem to be half asleep.

 Around 5:50, we head to the gym for conditioning— my least favorite part of working out.
 We start with a dynamic warmup and stretching.
 Then, we go through some footwork and speed training— using ladders, mini hurdles, resistance bands, and harnesses.
 Then comes the fun part— timed sprints.
 Our strength and conditioning coach always mixes up our running at the end, but it is still hard no matter what we do.
 Nevertheless, she expects us to give full effort during each sprint— she wants us to be the best that we can be.